-Having strong, toned arms is like walking around with a gold star for all the training you’ve put in at the gym.
+Having strong, toned arms is like walking around with a gold star for all the training you've put in at the gym.
 Nothing says confidence like a girl who commits to her fitness goals and achieves them.
 The days of thinking lifting heavy weights should be for gym bros only are behind us.
 But how much weightlifting for women does one need to do to get arms like Jessica Biel or Michelle Obama?

 Listen up — you don't want to shy away from lifting heavy.
 There can be many benefits, and you shouldn't be afraid you'll "bulk up" if you pick up a heavy weight.
-With the proper weightlifting routine, you should see a difference in your body every 4 to 6 weeks — and feel strong and confident.
+With the proper weightlifting routine and diet, you should see a difference in your body every 4 to 6 weeks — and feel strong and confident.
 Consistency is key to seeing and feeling the best results.
-Your first step is to establish how often each week you need to lift and plan out what your weekly workouts look like.
+Your first step is to establish how heavy you need to lift and plan out what your weekly workouts look like.
 Here's how.

-Choose a weight that makes finishing each set challenging but not overly impossible.
+Remember: choose a weight that makes finishing each set challenging but not overly impossible.
 This might mean choosing different weights for different exercises, and that's okay!
 Depending on your goals, baselines can also include taking measurements and pre-workout plan photos.
 Write this information down.
 Check in with yourself about the amount of weight you need to complete each move to build strength.
 When you're able to complete an exercise easily with the weight you have, you can try adding reps.
-Once that's too easy, it's time to progress.
+Once that's too easy, it's time to add weight.

 Once you have your baseline set and a game plan in motion, start to break apart your weekly workouts into exercises by muscle group.
-For example, set one day aside to work on biceps and back, and another work triceps and shoulders and one day where you work your lower body.
+For example, set one day aside to work on biceps and back, another to work triceps and shoulders and one day where you work your lower body.

 Micro-cycle periodization is training that alternates arm muscles and exercises in a standardized way throughout the day, week or month.
 It produces lean muscle mass while preventing overtraining and injury.

-The best thing you can do to get lean, toned arms is simply to get started.
-Even if it’s once a week, strength training is strength training.
-Assess your baseline, implement a consistent plan and standardize your workouts to rotate in all upper body muscle groups.
+The best thing you can do to build arm muscle is simply to get started.
+Even if you focus on lifting arms once a week, strength training is strength training.
+Assess your baseline, implement a consistent plan and standardize your workouts to rotate in all upper-body muscle groups.
 Weightlifting for women doesn't mean you'll "bulk up," but it does boost strength and confidence!